mitchell-cheng/AI-Practice/README.md

-# Machine-Learning-Practice
+# AI Practice

-A series of machine learning projects
+A series of AI projects

 ## Deep Learning Basic